openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhnd_0_0.md

 ### Sensor (temperature)

-Indicates the current temperature
+Indicates the current temperature.

 The ```sensor_temperature``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Switch 1

-Switch the power on and off
+Switch the power on and off.

 The ```switch_binary1``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Sensor Binary

-Indicates if a sensor has triggered
+Indicates if a sensor has triggered.

 The ```sensor_binary2``` channel supports the ```Switch``` item and is in the ```Door``` category.
 This is a read only channel so will only be updated following state changes from the device.